kiml42/SpaceCombatSimulation/README.md

     projectiles apply force to cancel lateral V. Target set on projectile when fired.
     Spherical modules with two angles given for where to spawn the sub modules and something to specify termination of that module's spawning (going back up to the previous)
     FuelTank option to balance fuel with parent.

+    Use fixed update for time critical scripts, update for others

     Repulsive shield- repells objects in trigger